 Have a look at our latest editions right in one place, by downloading them here or looking at them online on: https://issuu.com/home/published

-Our new “Issue 21: Protest” is out now, enjoy reading and feel free to leave comments below to evoke an interesting discussion!
-We have an added Europe Section from this Issue, that you will find on the home page.
+Our new “Issue 22: Covid 19: The Leaning Edge” is out now, enjoy reading and feel free to leave comments below to evoke an interesting discussion!

 Sorry!
 All older editions have not been preserved online.